nhc12/NLP-Bitcoin-and-Ethereum-/README.md

       * Made predictions
       * Plotted the real vs predicted values as a line chart
 4. LSTM Stock Predictor Using Fear and Greed Index: replicated steps as above model but with Fear and Greed Index
 5. Conclusion: no significant difference between both.
-Closer predictions using closing prices (at least following the trend) but need to have a longer period to train the model.
+Better predictions using closing prices (at least following the trend) but need to have a longer period to train the model.
 6. Sources for inspiration: in-class assignments of NLP module